 - The referee will give an opportunity for the fencer to briefly explain their position.

 - They are not bound to accept this but will take into account the information offered by fencers and judges and arrive at an appropriate synthesis.

 - They may also decide that the exchange is insufficiently clear and award no points.

 - Fencers should not address their protest or query directly to the other fencer.

-Note that repeatedly protesting to raise spurious or irrelevant points will be frowned upon and may attract a warning.
+During the pools stage, fencers may make a maximum of three protests in their favour.
+This does not apply in the eliminations, but note that repeatedly protesting to raise spurious or irrelevant points will be frowned upon and may attract a warning.

 Scoring in the exchange

 All strikes must be executed with control.
 Scoring strikes do not need to be hard but must demonstrate quality:

 - Only attacks with the edge, point or pommel score points.